Today's Top Gainer

 Note:Top Gainer - Nifty 50 More

-Your Directors have pleasure in presenting their Twenty Fifth Annual Report of the Company together with the Audited Financial Statement for the financial year ended 31st March, 2018.
+Your Directors have pleasure in presenting their Twenty Sixth Annual Report of the Company together with the Audited Financial Statement for the financial year ended March 31, 2019.

 1. FINANCIAL HIGHLIGHTS